eic/www.epic-eic.org/_documents/note_process.md

   * Use keywords “ana_note” and “tech_note”, along with any other keywords that will make it easy to find the note efficiently.
 A list of official keywords is available [here.](/documents/keywords)
 * **Step 4**: Analysis/Technical/Software and Computing Coordinators approve publishing to ePIC
   * Analysis and Technical notes will be made available to ePIC Community members

+The naming convention for ePIC analysis notes is "epic-[AN/TN]-[TC/SC/AC]-[Year]-[distinct number padded to 3 places]".
+So the note "epic-TN-SC-2025-003" would be a technical note from Software and Computing first published as the third S&C note in 2025.